Mistletoe: Lover, Fighter, Forest Savior

-In case you hadn't heard, mistletoe, a symbol of Christmas and a harbinger of love, is also a parasite that cannot grow on its own.
-It grows on another tree or shrub, and siphons nutrients by embedding its roots into the bark or stem of the host.
+In case you haven't heard, mistletoe, a symbol of Christmas and a harbinger of love, is also a parasite that cannot grow on its own.
+It grows on another tree or shrub and siphons nutrients by embedding its roots into the bark or stem of the host.

 Unidentified species of mistletoe plants in a tree in Kit Carson Park, Escondido, California, USA.
 Photo by: Cindy Bingham Keiser.